Finance & Tax Consultants

 The Australian Government offers various tax concessions to eligible small businesses.
 Some of these include:

-– The Instant Asset Write-Off: This allows eligible businesses to claim an immediate deduction for new or secondhand assets costing less than a set threshold.
+– The Instant Asset Write-Off: This allows eligible businesses to claim an immediate deduction for new or secondhand assets costing less than a set threshold, currently $20,000 for the 2025-26 income year for businesses with an aggregated turnover under $10 million.
+This threshold is set year by year, so confirm the current figure with the ATO before making a purchase.

 – Simplified Depreciation: This involves pooling assets into a general small business pool, which can simplify the claiming of depreciation deductions.

-– The Small Business Income Tax Offset: This can reduce the tax amount payable by an eligible small business by up to $20k per year.
+– The Small Business Income Tax Offset: This can reduce the tax payable by an eligible small business owner by up to $1,000 per year, based on 16% of the tax on net small business income, for sole traders and individuals with a share of income from a partnership or trust with an aggregated turnover under $5 million.

 3. Plan Your Capital Gains Tax (CGT)